 - Reduce kids’ screen time and encourage them to spend more time outdoors.

 - Ensure your children eat a balanced diet rich in vitamins A, E, C, and D, omega-3 fatty acids, and the nutrients lutein and zeaxanthin.

 - Substitute sweets with fruits, especially those that can contribute to eye health, such as blueberries and goji berries.

 - Get their eyes checked regularly.
 A comprehensive eye exam can rule out any medical conditions that may cause dry eyes in kids.

-- Give them an eye health supplement they will enjoy taking, like our Blueberry Gummies.
+- Give them an eye health supplement they will enjoy taking, like the delicious Blueberry Gummies.

 Discover Our Blueberry Gummies

 Dry eyes treatment for children doesn’t have to be boring or taste bad.
 Sightsage Blueberry Gummies are made with Canadian freeze-dried blueberries and sweetened with monk fruit.
 Monk fruit is calorie-free and doesn’t contribute to tooth decay the way other sweeteners do.

 Our delicious gummies can be a treat for your children, one that supports vision health in the digital age.
 Informed by years of clinical experience in treating patients with eye conditions, they can help soothe dry eyes symptoms in children and boost your child’s general vision health.